2014 Copyright Secchiaroli Farm. All rights reserved.

 pigs either for sleeping or during inclement weather.

-processing.
 This ensures the freshest leftovers possible for our operation.
-We then have to cook the food to kill any pathogens that
+We then have to cook the food to kill any pathogens that may be harmful

-the place generally dirty looking.
-So we attempt the best we can by washing empty drums that the food is collected in, eliminating
+place generally dirty looking.
+So we attempt the best we can by washing empty drums that the food is collected in, eliminating any debris

-any debris that may collect around the farm, and controlling the amount to food fed out to the animals so that spoilage does not
+that may collect around the farm, and controlling the amount to food fed out to the animals so that spoilage does not occur.
+These

 Did you know that over 6 million tons of discarded food goes to